bastian-weber/AcuteViewer/deploy_ressources/general/readme.txt

     Mouse Wheel                                 Zoom in and out; hold Ctrl to zoom in smaller steps
     Middle Mouse Button (Mouse Wheel)           Hold and drag mouse forth or back to zoom

+    + and - Keys                                Same as scroll wheel Ctrl + 0                                    Zoom to fit Ctrl + Alt + 0                              Zoom to 100%
+    Shift + Mouse Wheel                         Rotate view in steps of 10°
+    Ctrl + Left Arrow Key                       Rotate view 90° to the left Ctrl + Right Arrow Key                      Rotate view 90° to the right Escape Key                                  Reset view rotation
-    + and - Keys                                Same as scroll wheel Left Mouse button                           Double click to toggle full-screen mode F Key                                       Toggle full-screen mode
+    Left Mouse button                           Double click to toggle full-screen mode F Key                                       Toggle full-screen mode